How to Apply

 Register for Standardized Test

-All candidates for admission are required to submit the results of standardized testing.
-Testing must be completed during the current academic year and before the January 15 deadline.
+All candidates for admission are welcome, but not required, to submit the results of standardized testing.
+Students who are unable to submit test scores will not be disadvantaged in the application process.
+Testing should be completed during the current academic year and before the January 15 deadline.

-- Secondary School Admission Test (SSAT) – required for applicants to grades 9 or 10.
-School code: 5098*
+- Secondary School Admission Test (SSAT) – School code: 5098 or

-- SSAT, PSAT or SAT-1 – required for applicants to grade 11
+- SSAT, ISEE, PSAT, SAT-1 or ACT – may be submitted for applicants to grade 11

-Candidates for admission to the Upper School at Milton should apply online using the Gateway to Prep Schools application.
-(Note: For admission to Lower School or Middle School, please go to the K–8 How to Apply webpage.)
+Candidates for admission to the Upper School at Milton should apply online using the Gateway to Prep Schools application or the SSAT Standard Application.
+(Note: For admission to Lower School or Middle School, please go to the Lower and Middle School Admission webpage.)
 The completed application is due by January 15 to ensure a March 10 decision and is comprised of three parts:

-- Candidate Profile – begins the application and should be submitted well in advance of the January 15 deadline.
+- Biographic Profile – begins the application and should be submitted well in advance of the January 15 deadline.

-- Recommendations – submitted online by current teachers
+- Recommendations – submitted online by current teachers/administrator

 - School Administrator Recommendation – required